andymeneely/project-timber-wolf/rules/RULES.md

         For each character on a Subdued Guard, increase Alert(⚠) bar by 1.
 For each character on a Disabled Camera, increase Alert(⚠) bar by 1.
   * <img src="../img/figure_alerts_power_on.svg"><br>
         **Reboot**<br>
         Make every Disabled Camera Live.
-Increase ⚠ every time you do this only if it has an "⚠:" on it.
+Increase ⚠ every time you do this.
   * <img src="../img/figure_alerts_lockdown.svg"><br>
         **Lockdown**<br>
         Close the next Gate, starting with "A".
 Remove the tile.
 If a character is on it, they are immediately Busted.
 Increase alert for each ⚠ shown.